Hilda Furacão Explained

 Production

 The mission of adapting the book Hilda Furacão for TV was given to Glória Perez by Mário Lúcio Vaz, then director of Central Globo de Produções.
-Perez ended up busying himself with other work, and Hilda's concept went through several potential authors until he returned to it in 1997.[4]
+Perez ended up busying herself with other work, and Hilda's concept went through several potential authors until she returned to the project in 1997.[4]
 To portray the 60s, Perez spoke with activists of the time, including Mário Lago (also a member of the cast) and Apolônio de Carvalho.[5]

-Ana Paulo Arósio, then hired by SBT, was specially assigned to Globo for the miniseries.
+Ana Paulo Arósio, then hired by rival network SBT, was specially assigned by Globo for the miniseries.
 The idea for the casting came from director Wolf Maya.

 The scenes in the fictional Santana dos Ferros were recorded in Tiradentes, where the production temporarily closed streets and altered facades.
 The Hotel Glória, in the city of Rio de Janeiro, passed as the Minas Tênis Clube, and the Niterói City Council served as the Belo Horizonte City Council.[6]